Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/build-troubleshoot.typ

     - Rubber bands
     - Zipties
     - Axle
-    - The rest can be found in the tool box
+    - The rest of the materials can be found in the toolbox.
   ],
   figure(
     image("build/2024.09.21-1.png", width: 170pt),